 In the standard game, the player with the highest score after all links that can be played have been played, is the winner.
-In a shorter version of the game, the first player to achieve 90 points is the winner, or other point score agreed between the players.
+In the short game, the first player to achieve 90 points is the winner.

 Game pieces

 The game pieces are: